Census Head Wasn't Told About Trump District Drawing Order

-The Democratic-controlled House Committee on Oversight and Reform called the hearing last week after Trump issued a memorandum seeking to exclude people in the country illegally from being included during the process for redrawing congressional districts.
-Civil rights groups have filed multiple lawsuits challenging the memorandum as unconstitutional and an attempt to limit the power of Latinos and immigrants of color.
+The Democratic-controlled House Committee on Oversight and Reform held the hearing after Trump issued a memorandum last week seeking to exclude people in the country illegally from being included during the district redrawing process.
+Civil rights group have filed multiple lawsuits challenging the memorandum as unconstitutional and an attempt to limit the power of Latinos and immigrants of color.

 The committee's chairwoman, U.S. Rep. Carolyn Maloney, a Democrat from New York, said Trump was trying to “weaponize” the census to hurt immigrants and help Republicans.

 “Let me be clear: The president’s directive is unconstitutional.
-It’s illegal, and it disregards the precedent set by every other president, beginning with George Washington,” Maloney said.
+It’s illegal, and it disregards the precedent set by every other president, beginning with George Washington,” Maloney said in opening remarks.

-Although the Census Bureau has started examining methodologies for complying with the president’s order, that doesn’t change its goal of trying to complete the once-a-decade headcount of every person in the U.S., Dillingham said.

-U.S. Rep. James Comer, the Republican leader on the committee, said Trump's order just applied to the process of redrawing congressional districts and didn't affect how $1.5 trillion in federal spending is distributed.
+But U.S. Rep. James Comer, the ranking Republican on the committee, said Trump’s order just applied to the process of redrawing congressional districts and didn’t affect the count or how $1.5 trillion in federal spending is distributed.
 The Kentucky Republican said the order was constitutional.
-Including people living in the U.S. illegally during the apportionment process would undermine “the principle of one person, one vote," he said.
+Including people living in the U.S. illegally during the apportionment process would undermine “the principle of one person, one vote,” he said.

+Although the Census Bureau has started examining methodologies for complying with the president’s order, that doesn’t change its goal of trying to count every person in the U.S., Dillingham said.

 The White House has requested an additional $1 billion for the 2020 census to help with the challenges posed by the pandemic, but the Senate is proposing only $448 million, Dillingham said.